TheBeyondGroup/porter/docs/readme.md

 ## Porter embraces the monorepo

-A storefront consists of many parts: theme, apps, checkout ui extensions, functions, and more.
+A storefront consists of many parts: theme, apps, checkout UI extensions, functions, and more.
 We think these parts are best managed when they are in a singular repository.
-It reduces complexity and makes it easier to reason about how all the pieces are put together.
+It reduces cognitive overhead and makes it easier to reason about how all the pieces are put together.
 A storefront can't be a strict monolith, but this gets us closer.

 ## Porter is extensible

 Key to Porter is a pack.
 A pack is collection of code that allows easy reuse, while remaining customizable.
 More to come soon!